Workplaces will change forever due to COVID19

 Many businesses do not have the capacity or cash flow to remain in business after a 2-6 month downturn.
 We are going to see only the strong and those with deep pockets survive.

-Companies, organisations and government need to be reviewing their strategic plans now and highlight the risks and opportunities moving forward.
+Companies, organisations and governments need to be reviewing their strategic plans now and highlight the risks and opportunities moving forward.
 Some of the current ground rules will have changed, some of your customers and supply chain may no longer exist.